rowinggolfer/openmolar2/documentation/sphinx/overview.rst

 :Release: |release|
 :Date: |today|

-OpenMolar is free software for dental practice management, and clinical record keeping.

 Dental Practices rely heavily on database technologies to maintain valuable and sensitive data.
 Dental Practices also need to apply common business tools such as double entry book-keeping, invoicing, scheduling and stock management.